yanyangxiao/image-curved-triangulation/README.md

 # image-curved-triangulation

-This program is the implementation of the paper '[Xiao, Yanyang, Cao, Juan, and Chen, Zhonggui.
+This program is the implementation of the paper "[Xiao, Yanyang, Cao, Juan, and Chen, Zhonggui.
 Image Representation on Curved Optimal Triangulation.
-Computer Graphics Forum, 2022, 41(6), 23-36](https://doi.org/10.1111/cgf.14495)'
+Computer Graphics Forum, 2022, 41(6), 23-36](https://doi.org/10.1111/cgf.14495)"

 Part of the implementation has been optimized, which is slightly different from what is described in the paper.
+The edge detection and processing, stylization and rendering are not provided.

 ## dependencies
 stb: https://github.com/nothings/stb.git <br>